 • How can we represent the remainder?
 How do you know?

 • How much meat is left?
-What might he decide to do with this meat?
-Should he distribute the remaining meat equally among the 57 packages?
-If so, how can he do this?
+If the butcher decides to distribute the remaining meat equally among the 57 packages, how much more should go in each package?

 • How can we check the plausibility of the answer?